ThePletch/infrastructure/README.md

 TO SET UP

-- [X] Email forwarding module for taking incoming emails without Namecheap
+- [X] Email forwarding module for taking incoming emails to my personal domain